Avatar photo

 Farmers John and Aimee Good opened their farm to participants and graduates of Pasa’s Diversified Vegetable Apprenticeship and Pre-Apprenticeship for the programs’ third annual meetup.

-Pasa’s apprenticeship and pre-apprenticeship are registered with the Pennsylvania Department of Labor and Industry to ensure they provide a guided pathway to careers in sustainable agriculture.
+Pasa’s apprenticeship and pre-apprenticeship are registered with the Pennsylvania Department of Labor and Industry to provide a guided pathway to careers in sustainable agriculture.

 Our Diversified Vegetable Apprenticeship connects beginning farmers with established mentor farmers.
 By training on working farms, apprentices acquire the skills they need to manage or start their own vegetable farm, while mentor farmers gain a committed employee invested in farming as a career.